streamr-dev/cloud-broker/README.md

-# Broker
+# Cloud Broker
-Consumes StreamrBinaryMessages from a Kafka topic and forwards them to Redis and Cassandra.
+An essential long-running service of the cloud Streamr stack.
+Listens for data from Apache Kafka and forwards it to Apache Cassandra (for long-term persistence) and Redis (for immediate consumption by Streamr's engine-and-editor).

+## Building

+Project uses Gradle for build automation.
+We provide sensible default configurations for IntelliJ IDEA but project can be developed with other IDEs as well.

+- Use Gradle task `test` to run tests.
+- Use Gradle task `shadowJar` to build project into a Jar.

+## Misc
-## Performance test
+### Performance test

 The performance test is implemented in class `PerformanceTest.java`.
 Before each test case we set up a fresh Kafka and Cassandra.
 The data is first pushed